Updated July 13, 2023

 Zen International has two subsidiaries Company A and Company B. Both companies are into the manufacturing of Air Conditioners and serve two different markets.
 The company intends to venture into the manufacturing of Air conditioner Coils and decide to price the Product cost by mapping the various expenses to determine the Product cost and the applicable margin (11%) to derive the Selling Price for the same.
 The company can utilize both the subsidiaries to manufacture Air Conditioner Coils and did break up analysis of Product Costs shown below:

 Product Costs are traceable costs linked to the product and included in determining inventory values shown in the Balance Sheet as assets until they are sold.
-Therefore, these costs don’t affect the income until they are sold and holds relevance in Product pricing.
+Therefore, these costs don’t affect the income until they are sold and hold relevance in Product pricing.